 The Funeral Director Consultation

-The first thing that will occur during this phase of the consultation is gathering information to allow the funeral director to start a death certificate.
-The death certificate is an important document used by those who need to work with financial institutions, pensions, estates, and other matters on behalf of the deceased.
-After getting the required information, the funeral director will then forward it to the medical professional who will complete the medical portion of the death certificate prior to filing it with the local registrar.
+The first phase of the consultation includes gathering information for the funeral director to prepare a death certificate.
+The death certificate is an important document used by those who work with financial institutions, pensions, estates, and other matters on behalf of the deceased.
+After receiving the necessary information, the funeral director will then forward it to a medical professional who completes the medical portion of the death certificate.
+Then, it will be filed with the local registrar.

 - Complete proper name